tao-dot-com/patrol_subnet/docs/mining.md

 For both tasks, we strongly suggest setting up your own archive node, which will allow you to avoid any rate limits and/or competing for resources when querying the opentensor archive node.
 A guide to help you set up your own archive node can be found [here](https://docs.bittensor.com/subtensor-nodes/).

-To aid with optimising for both tasks, we have provided some local_dev resource, which allow you to test your miner offline (without the need for testnet).
-Please see [here](../src/local_dev/local_development.md).
+To aid with optimizing for both tasks, we have provided some local_dev resource, which allow you to test your miner offline (without the need for testnet).
+Please see [here](../src/miner/local_dev/local_development.md).

-Task 1: Coldkey Search
+#### Task 1: Coldkey Search

 You will at the very least need to optimize your miner's performance by adjusting the *max_future_events*, *max_past_events* and *event_batch_size* parameters.

-As the subnet gets more competitive, you will need to enhance and optimise the miner code, so that it can fetch larger subgraphs in less time.
-Here is an in depth overview of the [incentive](incentive.md) mechanism to help.
+As the subnet gets more competitive, you will need to enhance and optimize the miner code, so that it can fetch larger subgraphs in less time.
+Here is an in depth overview of the [incentive](coldkey_search.md#incentive-mechanism) mechanism to help.

-Task 2: Hotkey Ownership Search
+#### Task 2: Hotkey Ownership Search

 There are no standard hyperparamters for changing the performance of your miner on this task.
-You will likely frind benefits from pursuing caching in some form.
+You will likely find benefits from pursuing caching in some form.

+#### Task 3: Stake Prediction

+The reference miner will predict zero stake movement by default.
+It is completely up to miners to optimize the prediction mechanism to improve accuracy.